Pinki Singh (bowls)

 Pinki Kaushik Singh (born 14 August 1980) is a female international lawn bowler from India.

 Bowls career

+World Championships

+Pinki was selected by the Indian national team, to represent them at the sport's blue riband event, the 2023 World Bowls Championship.
+She participated in the women's triples and the women's fours events.

 Commonwealth Games

 Pinki has represented India at four Commonwealth Games; in the triples at the 2010 Commonwealth Games, in the pairs and fours at the 2014 Commonwealth Games, in the singles and triples at the 2018 Commonwealth Games and in the triples and fours at the 2022 Commonwealth Games.
 In the 2022 competition, she was part of the Women's fours Indian team, along with (Lovely Choubey, Nayanmoni Saikia and Rupa Rani Tirkey) which won Gold beating South Africa in the final, 17-10.

 Asia Pacific Championships

 Pinki has won a bronze medal at the 2009 Asia Pacific Bowls Championships.

 Asian Championships

 In the Asian Lawn Bowls Championship, Pinki has won bronze medal in women's triples in 2014, silver in women's triples and bronze in women's fours in 2016, and gold in women's triples in 2017.

 In 2023, she won the fours gold medal at the 14th Asian Lawn Bowls Championship in Kuala Lumpur.
+In 2025 she won a gold medal in the triples at the 16th Asian Lawn Bowls Championship in Clark City, Philippines.